Currituck County DWI Guide

 Here are some local resources that may be helpful:

 - Currituck County Court Information: (Specific contact information and address will be added when available).
-Check the Currituck County government website for court schedules and contact details.
+Contact the Currituck County Clerk of Court to confirm the exact location and hours of operation for the criminal court.

 What Makes Currituck County Different